SkyCity Entertainment Group: LetsPlay.Live

 SkyCity entered the esports market in October 2017 when it formed a joint venture with Let's Play Live Media (LPLM).
 SkyCity acquired a 40% stake in LPLM and built an esports broadcasting studio in the Sky Tower which opened in February 2018.
 Since July 2019, SkyCity has had full ownership of LPLM.

-Controversy
+Controversies

+COVID Wage Subsidies

-Alongside other eligible New Zealand businesses, SkyCity Entertainment Group received significant financial support in the form of wage subsidies from the New Zealand government as part of a widespread economic stimulus programme following the COVID-19 outbreak.
-After initially receiving NZ $21.6 million in taxpayer-funded assistance, the company received an additional tranche of $9.4 million from the central government in July 2020.
+Alongside other eligible New Zealand businesses, SkyCity Entertainment Group received significant financial support in the form of wage subsidies from the government as part of a widespread economic stimulus programme following the COVID-19 outbreak.
+After initially receiving NZ$21.6 million in taxpayer-funded assistance, the company received an additional tranche of NZ$9.4 million from the central government in July 2020.
 In all, SkyCity Entertainment Group received over $30 million from New Zealand taxpayers in 2020.
-Despite then subsequently posting a profit of over NZ $66.3 million, SkyCity steadfastly refused to repay the funds in spite of its bumper profits, a move which was widely condemned across the New Zealand political spectrum and identified as an example of the "waste" and "fraud" treasury had earlier warned of.
+Despite then subsequently posting a profit of over NZ$66.3 million, SkyCity steadfastly refused to repay the funds in spite of its bumper profits, a move which was widely condemned across the New Zealand political spectrum and identified as an example of the "waste" and "fraud" treasury had earlier warned of.